View Marilyn Hellebusch's Obituary on emissourian.com and share memories

 |

+Marilyn and Walter started Hellebusch Tool & Die, Inc. in 1973, where she worked for 35 years managing the office and accounting functions of their business.
+Marilyn served as chairwoman on the Queen Committee for the Washington Town & Country Fair.
+She was a member of the Pack Rats Craft Club, Ladies 500 Club, Money Munchers Investment Club and Washington Garden Club.
+She also formerly served on the audit committee for the St. Francis Borgia Renovation Fund, Our Lady of Lourdes School Board, OLL room mothers, and was a coach for the first OLL volleyball team.
+She also was a member of St. Francis Borgia Church.

+Marilyn loved her family dearly and enjoyed all the wonderful opportunities she was given to spend time with them and make wonderful memories.
+She enjoyed time at the lake and especially the sunsets.

-She is survived by her husband, Walter Hellebusch, Washington; one son, Jeff Hellebusch and wife Dana, Washington; one daughter, Julie Agles and husband Steve, Webster Groves; other relatives and many friends.
+Marilyn is survived by her husband, Walter Hellebusch; one son, Jeff Hellebusch and wife Dana, Washington; one daughter, Julie Agles and husband Steve, Webster Groves; two brothers, Darryl Bueker and wife Marilyn, Springfield, and David Bueker and wife Patti, St. Louis; and five grandchildren, Jodi Staats and husband C.J., Jenna Hellebusch, Jack Hellebusch, Jay Hellebusch and Blaine Agles.

+She was preceded in death by her parents, Edwin and Leona Bueker.

+A graveside service will be held privately for family only at St. Francis Borgia Cemetery, Washington.